Look and Listen for a Broad-Tailed Hummingbird

 Broad-Tailed Hummingbird Sounds

 Hummingbirds aren’t usually known for the noises they make—but broad-tailed hummingbirds are loud visitors.
 Females keep up a constant vocal twittering, and males add a loud trill from their specialized wing feathers while in flight.
-“Once you learn their sound, you won’t forget it!” says David Mehlman, who served as director of the Nature Conservancy’s Migratory Bird Program.
+“Once you learn their sound, you won’t forget it!” says David Mehlman, an environmental and biological consultant who served as director of the Nature Conservancy’s Migratory Bird Program.
 “The male broad-tailed hummingbird is the most distinctive-sounding of all North American hummingbirds.”

 What Do Broad-Tailed Hummingbirds Eat?

 The plentiful nectar of alpine meadow wildflowers draws crowds of broad-tailed hummingbirds to the Rockies, Sierras, Guadalupes and other ranges, spanning from Texas to Montana.
 Insects and tree sap round out their regular menu of high-elevation nectar blooms.
 They also visit backyard sugar-water feeders.

-Broad-Tailed Hummingbird Migration
+Broad-Tailed Hummingbird Range and Migration

 During migration to and from Mexico, broad-taileds turn up at lower elevations, sometimes even visiting cities.
 David’s home in New Mexico is about a mile above sea level, but broad-taileds visit only when passing through.
 “If I want to see them in summer, I have to head up to 8,000 or 9,000 feet,” he says.

 Check out the best red flowers that attract hummingbirds.